hmteams/xag/index.md

 </ul>

 <h1>Explainable events</h1>
-<p>The follow are sample streams for each of the deisng patterns.</p>
+<p>The follow are sample streams for each of the design patterns.</p>

 <ul>
   {% for stream in site.streams %}